Successful Pre-feasability Study Primary care Indonesia

 Hospitainer has also signed an MOU with Yayasan Gerakan Desa Emas (The Golden Village Movement Foundation) to set up 3 clinics followed by a whopping 1000 clinics within the next decade.

 Hospitainer partnered with the Phillips Foundation and together began researching the options.
 Stakeholders and potential locations for 3 pilot clinics were identified, the technical feasibility of the project was analysed, we looked into different ways to fund and manage the project, risks assessments were carried out and we just had an absolute mountain of data to process.
 We wanted to do this right, after all!

 So how is the project doing now?

-As with so many things, COVID-19 is causing problems.
-Travel restrictions and other influences have made it much harder to manage the logistical side of the project.
+However, as with so many things, COVID-19 is causing problems.
+Travel restrictions and other factors have made it much harder to manage the logistical side of the project.

 However, we are not giving up!
 Hospitainer is still continuing with this project as we feel there is a real opportunity here to provide people with improved, sustainable healthcare.
 We will continue to make progress and hopefully, we can tell you more about these pilot clinics in the near future.